Welcome

 Answer:

 The woman has a defense only if her mistake was reasonable.
-For general intent crimes, only a reasonable mistake of fact is a defense.
+Battery requires only the intent to apply unlawful force.
+For general intent crimes, an honest and reasonable mistake of fact is a defense because it shows she lacked intent to commit an unlawful touching.

 Answer: